adourian/Diabetes-Prediction-Tool/README.md

 ## Background

-The tool uses data from the Pima Indians dataset (`diabetes.csv`) to predict the likelihood of diabetes.
-The underlying models include an ensemble of **XGBoost**, **LightGBM**, and **Logistic Regression**, which have been trained and optimized using various techniques like feature engineering, clustering, and hyperparameter tuning.
-The focus is on providing interpretable and actionable predictions.
+The tool uses the Pima Indians Diabetes Dataset to estimate an individual’s risk of developing diabetes.
+It’s powered by an ensemble model combining XGBoost, LightGBM, and Logistic Regression, trained with feature engineering, KMeans clustering, and hyperparameter tuning.
+The goal is to deliver fast, interpretable, and actionable predictions through a simple, interactive interface.

 ---